robertlizee/neuro-symbolic-vm/README.md

 # neuro-symbolic-vm

-This is the code accompaning the research paper ...
+This is the code accompaning the research paper http://arxiv.org/abs/2205.13440 The Neuro-Symbolic Brain.

 ## Notebooks